Monaco: Flag

+The flag has similarities to the flags of the German states of Hesse and Thuringia, as well as Indonesia, Singapore, and Poland in the modern times.

 Transport

-The Monaco-Monte Carlo station is served by the SNCF, the French national rail system.
+One of the most important modes of local transportation is walking, and the city is expanding its pedestrian network in the 2020s to be more pedestrian friendly.
+This includes plans for a new pedestrian bridge in Fontvieille that connects to the new Wurtemberg footbridge.

+The Monaco-Monte Carlo station on the Marseille–Ventimiglia railway is served by the SNCF, the French national rail system.
+The train station is the only one in Monaco, and connects the City-State by rail to French cities along the Riveria such as Nice (and its Nice Côte d'Azur Airport a little under an hour away from Monaco), Cannes, and Marseille (and to a transit point just east of the France-Italy border at Ventimiglia) and high-speed TGV trains connect to more distant locations such as Paris: a gateway to the rest of Europe.
+The current station is built partly underground and was opened in 1999.

 The Monaco Heliport provides helicopter service to the closest airport, Côte d'Azur Airport in Nice, France.
+The heliport its located in the southwestern edge of Monaco.

-The Monaco bus company (CAM) covers all the tourist attractions, museums, Exotic garden, business centres, and the Casino or the Louis II Stadium.
+The Monaco bus company, Compagnie des Autobus de Monaco (CAM), covers all the tourist attractions, museums, exotic garden, business centres, the Casino, and Stade Louis II.

+There are about 77 km of roads in Monaco, many sections of which are also used for automotive and other races.
+The nearest 4-lane major motorway, the European route E80, passes well clear to the north of the border, and curvy mountain roads connect its ramps to Monaco.

 Relations with other countries

-Monaco is so old that it has outlived many of the nations and institutions that it has had relations with.
-The Crown of Aragon and Republic of Genoa became a part of other countries, as did the Kingdom of Sardinia.
 Honoré II, Prince of Monaco secured recognition of his independent sovereignty from Spain in 1633, and then from Louis XIII of France by the Treaty of Péronne (1641).
 Monaco made a special agreement with France in 1963 in which French customs laws apply in Monaco and its territorial waters.
 Monaco uses the euro but is not a member of the European Union.
 Monaco shares a 6 km border with France but also has about 2 km of coastline with the Mediterranean sea.
 Two important agreements that support Monaco's independence from France include the Franco-Monégasque Treaty of 1861 and the French Treaty of 1918 (see also Kingdom of Sardinia).
 The United States CIA Factbook records 1419 as the year of Monaco's independence.

-There are two embassies in Monaco: those of France and Italy.
+France and Italy have embassies within Monaco, while most other nations represented via operations in Paris.
 There are about another 30 or so consulates.
 By the 21st century Monaco maintained embassies in Belgium (Brussels), France (Paris), Germany (Berlin), the Vatican, Italy (Rome), Portugal (Lisbon), Spain (Madrid), Switzerland (Bern), United Kingdom (London) and the United States (Washington).